wpmetabox/docsv2/docs/tutorials/create-coming-soon-page-with-countdown-mb-views.md

 ---
-title: Creating a coming soon page with countdown - P1 - using MB Views
+title: Creating a coming soon page with countdown - Using MB Views
 ---

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';